 Website: Brasserie Blanc

 Brasserie Blanc is the creation of renowned French chef, Raymond Blanc OBE, who has become somewhat of a national treasure here in the UK.
-With five branches in London and 12 countrywide, hopefully, you’re never too far away from a Brasserie Blanc.
-Check out their blog for recipes and tips as well as articles on some of their favourite food suppliers and sign-up for their newsletter for 20% off next time you dine there.
+Check out his blog for recipes and tips as well as articles on some of their favourite food suppliers and sign-up for their newsletter for 20% off next time you dine there.

 Some of the posts on this site contain affiliate links.
 If you buy an item after clicking on one we receive a small commission (at no extra cost to you).
 If you choose to buy anything through them it’s very much appreciated, thank you.